 Our MND Connect helpline can also help guide you to suitable services to meet your needs.

-The video below shows an example of the type of support that may be provided at a hospice.
+This video shows an example of the type of support that may be provided at a hospice.
 Please note this video is based at a hospice in Dorset.
 The support offered can vary across hospices, but is usually quite similar.

-The video below is by the Professional Records Standards Body (PRSB).
+This video is by the Professional Records Standards Body (PRSB).
 It shows how you can help those involved in your care provide appropriate support through sharing your health and care record.
 Ask your GP how you can access your personal health and care record.